 As winter sets in, it’s time to take action and ‘winterize’ your property.
 When the temperature plummets, it can wreak havoc on your drainage system.
-By preparing in advance, you can minimise the risk of leaks, frozen drains and blocked or burst pipes.
+By preparing in advance, you can minimise the risk of leaks, frozen pipes and blocked or burst drains.

 Take a look at our top tips and prepare your pipes for winter now…